pablojim/highcharts-ng/README.md

   currentMax: 20,
   title: {text: 'values'}
   },
-  //Whether to use HighStocks instead of HighCharts (optional).
+  //Whether to use Highstocks instead of Highcharts (optional).
 Defaults to false.
   useHighStocks: false,
   //size (optional) if left out the chart will default to size of the div or something sensible.
   size: {